 Tania H.

-Tania H. almost 7 years ago
+Tania H. about 7 years ago

 Hi Jax, Yes, both approaches can work together.
 The defining question is a business strategy, which in turn, depends on the user experience.
 Mobile websites present the whole site the user can access from a desktop device.
 Mobile apps, on the other hand, present navigation, content, and functionality specifically optimized for mobile devices.
 Mobile app functionality and content is the essence of the full website version.
 So, when mobile strategy involves extending user experience, implementing both mobile website and app is an efficient solution.